Nested Steps and Nested Standard Steps (Beta)

 Version Control and Releases:

 Create and release standard steps to include them in procedures.
-Make changes to standard steps after initial runs to reflect improvements automatically across all dependent runs, reducing the need for complex redlining and merging processes.
+Make changes to standard steps after initial runs to reflect improvements automatically across all to be started dependent runs, reducing the need for complex redlining and merging processes.
 Place runs on hold temporarily until all necessary instructions are versioned correctly to avoid starting incomplete procedures.

 Example: If a run starts before the road test procedure is finalized, the run will automatically pull the latest version of the procedure (v2), streamlining improvements across all dependent runs without requiring manual updates.